orochi-network/orochi-network.github.io/src/orochi-network/api-reference.md

 **Note:**

 To prevent replay attack, we're required you to input `consumerAddress`.
-It's smart contract address that will consume the randomness.
+It's a smart contract address that will consume the randomness.
 Each `consumerAddress` will have different epoch target, you only able to to submit the epoch which has the matched epoch with target epoch on `OrandProviderV1` smart contract.

 Some results will be return in `BigInt` due to new update from `ethers.js`.